-As I was inside, I was able to talk to many of the women that stayed there, some with children.
+As I was inside, I was able to talk to many of the women who stayed there, some with children.

-I found out that "the rules" depended on who was working at that time and it is common to be yelled at and berated right in front of your own children.
+I found out that the "rules" depended on who was working at that time and it is common to be yelled at and berated in front of your own children.
 Nicknames given to the women by staff are things like "Fat Ass" and "Heifer."

 One women told me, “He knows we’re powerless here and he can treat us however he wants.
 I can’t go to anyone because I don’t want to risk having nowhere to go and losing my kids.”

 I don't believe in coddling people.
-It should not be "easy" to be homeless or that takes away the incentive of finding a way out.
+It should not be easy to be homeless or that takes away the incentive of finding a way out.
 However, for many, finding themself homeless takes away much of their dignity.
-They don't need to be verbally abused, assaulted or treated with such disrepect, especially from the staff that is hired to care for them - especially with your tax dollars and donations.
+They don't need to be verbally abused, assaulted or treated with such disrepect, especially from the staff that is hired to care for them—with your tax dollars and donations.

-That night, word got around at The Shelter about what I did.
-Monday morning, as we were opening City Walk, George (a homeless volunteer that stays at TheShelter) excitedly came to get me.
+That night, word got around at the shelter about what I did.
+Monday morning, as we were opening City Walk, George, a homeless volunteer who stays at the shelter, excitedly came to get me.

 "Renee, come outside, hurry."

-I go out front and look up at 7th Avenue - a large group of women, men and kids were walking towards City Walk - some with no shoes, some pushing baby strollers, some I had never seen before.
+I go out front and look up at 7th Avenue.
+A large group of women, men and kids were walking toward City Walk, some with no shoes, some pushing baby strollers, some I had never seen before.

 George said, "They know what you did last night and are here to see you."